Dewey Decimal Proud: Why Catalogs Rock With Nathan Turajski, Ken Barth, And Tim Gasper

 I will throw this first question over to Ken.
 It’s one of the coolest things about data catalogs in terms of processes and onboarding people.
 If you hire someone to come into the organization, that’s a great place to have them start to go looking around, to understand, “What does your business hold?
 What are the information assets and all that fun stuff?”
 It’s a fun little project.
 Years ago, I had someone on a show who said, “That’s exactly what we do.”
 It’s a resource of information and definitions.
 It touches everything, depending upon how thorough it is.
 What do you think about all that?

-Ken, maybe I will bring you into one, too.
+[00:36:14] Eric: That’s a good point.
+Tim, maybe I will bring you into this one too.
 I’m sure you have seen lots of different examples of catalogs because it’s all over the map in terms of what you define in them and how you use them.
 A lot of these things, topics, concepts come around, then they go away, they come back around, and they go away.
 Think of a portal.
 Remember your internet used to have internet all the time.
 Now they are coming back as portals, customer analytics or things of this nature.
 That’s the interface through which you see the world.
 A catalog underneath something like that is powerful, right, Tim?

 That’s what you can get to when you have broad adoption of a data portal of a data catalog.
 They integrate their data catalog with their internet.
 When you go on the internet, you search for things.
 You are not just getting results of Wiki pages, benefits portals, and stuff like that.
 You are also getting data results and analytics results directly in your employee portal.
 You are going to see more of that thing happen as more and more people embrace this data democratization approach.